ShinySilver/GDMC_Spigot_Interface/README.md

 ## Why should I use this framework?

-It's fast.
+~~It's fast.
 Very fast.
 You can place up to 500k block per second without even slowing the target server.
-I'll do a detailed evaluation here if I'm bored.
+I'll do a detailed evaluation here if I'm bored.~~ I recoded everything from the ground up a few month ago, I expect it to be even faster, but I've done neither testing nor implemented batching, sooooo idk really.

 ## What version of minecraft does this framework support?

-Currently, 1.16.5.
-I'll make a version compatible with multiple version of minecraft "Soon" using reflection.
-Or I'll just update it to the latest version of MC, shouldn't take more than half an hour work.
-I'll see later.
+Currently, 1.19.X.
+But as long as you swap the Fast Async World Edit in the server plugin folder with another version, the HTTP interface plugin (and its python interface) should work as long as its API is not too different.

 ## I want pictures!